 When you are ready to use the rolls – place them on a baking tray, spread with butter and grill.
 Turn and repeat.

-Mum’s Cheese Rolls
+Mum’s Quick Cheese Rolls

-- 1 pckt Onion soup
+1 pckt onion soup (32 grams)

-- 1 can Reduced cream
+1 can reduced cream (230 mls)

-- 200 grams Tasty cheese (colby would work well too)
+200 grams Tasty cheese ((colby would work well too))

-- 1 loaf Sandwich bread
+1 loaf Sandwich bread

 - Combine the soup mix and reduced cream in a pot